giorgi94/django-editor-widgets/README.md

 ```

+### TinyMCE

-Now we can start using the widgets.
-To use tinymce we need to change widget in form
+To use tinymce editor in admin, we need to change default widget in the form with `TinymceWidget`

 ```python
 # forms.py
 from django import forms